Ford sewing machinists strike of 1968: Impact

+Several streets in Dagenham Green, built on the site of the Ford stamping plant, are to be named for the women who led the strikes and the equal pay campaign.

 Film and stage versions

 A film dramatisation of the 1968 strike, Made in Dagenham, with a screenplay by William Ivory, was released at the Toronto Film Festival in September 2010.

 A musical adaptation of the film premièred in London in 2014.
 The production closed on 11 April 2015.